And the answer is…

 Almost all your money in this purchase is invested in the quality of the lens.

 Accordingly, when coupled with a high-quality German equatorial mount, like the EQ6 Pro with tracking motors, they are the telescope of choice for astrophotography.

 As we said at the beginning, there is not a single answer to the question ‘How much does a good telescope cost?’.

 Thankfully, our research discovered some good ‘rules of thumb’:

 - The biggest aperture for your money comes from a Dobsonian telescope

 - Refractors are both the cheapest and most expensive types of telescope but never get much bigger than 5-inch aperture.

 - Although aperture size plays its part, the cost of refractors rises more as you buy into better lens quality

-If you are on the hunt for your first (or next) telescope, we have put together a list of 16 of the best telescopes for 2020.
+If you are on the hunt for your first (or next) telescope, we have put together a list of 16 of the best telescopes of this year.